jcmdsbr/terraform-ec2-auto-scaling/README.md

+# The Terraform EC2 :sunglasses:

+- Learning Terraform to create a scalable app infrastructure

+## Give a Star! :star:

+If you liked the project, please give a star ;)

+## You need some of the fallowing tools :exclamation:

+-  Terraform
+-  AWS Account

+## Description :books:

-# AWS High Availability & Fault Tolerance Architecture
+### AWS High Availability & Fault Tolerance Architecture 🏗️

 - Amazon Web Services provides services and infrastructure to build reliable, fault-tolerant, and highly available systems in the cloud.